MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/field-service-product.md

 ---
 # required metadata

-title: Synchronization of products from Finance and Operations to products in Field Service
+title: Synchronize products in Finance and Operations to products in Field Service
-description: This topic discusses the templates and underlying task that are used for synchronization of Products from Finance and Operations to Field Service.
+description: This topic discusses the templates and underlying task that are used to synchronize products from Microsoft Dynamics 365 for Finance and Operations to Microsoft Dynamics 365 for Field Service.
 author: ChristianRytt
 manager: AnnBe
 ms.date: 04/09/2018